OOP-BPGC-201415/2014-Group-14/Submissions-3/README.md

 Oriented Programming" (CS F213).

 All UML diagrams are in uml/.
-All code is in src/ (JUnit Tests are in src/tests).
+All code is in src/ (tests are in src/tests).
 The SQL Queries of the databases created can be found in database/MessManagement.sql file

 To compile all source files in one go run the exec.sh in src/ directory